 The girls are away, so Jack will (try to) play.

 A great episode featuring a party, dancing, drinking, and an angry Mr. Roper…who somehow ends up waking up in bed with Jack the next morning.

 #3: “Chrissy Come Home”

-This “Three’s Company” episode works well overall, especially in further building up the bond between the three roommates to viewers…and fortunately Reverend Snow too.
+This entertaining episode works well, especially in further showcasing the bond between the three roommates to viewers…and, fortunately, to Reverend Snow, too.

 #2: “Days of Beer and Weeds”